anarkiwi/vessel/README.md

     void PIOC_Handler (void) __attribute__ ((weak));

-On Linux this can be located with the following command.
+On Linux, WInterrupts.c can be located with:

-    josh@vek-x:~$ find .arduino15 -name WInterrupts.c
+    $ find .arduino15/ -name WInterrupts.c | grep sam
     .arduino15/packages/arduino/hardware/sam/1.6.12/cores/arduino/WInterrupts.c

+You will also need to change Arduino's default optimization settings.
+Change all references to -Os, to -O2, in platforms.txt.

+On Linux, platforms.txt can be located with:

+    $ find .arduino15/ -name platform.txt | grep sam
+    .arduino15/packages/arduino/hardware/sam/1.6.12/platform.txt

-If you will upgrade the IDE you will have to change this file again.
-Be careful to change the WInterrupts.c file in the "sam" directory, NOT the "avr" directory.
+If you will upgrade the IDE you will have to make these changes again.

 Vesselmon